2004 Arizona Wildcats football team: Northern Arizona

 The Wildcats began the Stoops era by hosting in-state foe Northern Arizona (also known as NAU) in the opener.
-Arizona’s rebuilt and dynamic offense would start off hot and took an early lead before NAU got on the board with a field goal.
-The score reminded at 7-3 for most of the game as both teams relied on defense.
+Arizona's rebuilt and dynamic offense would start off hot and took an early lead before NAU got on the board with a field goal.
+The score remained at 7–3 for most of the game as both teams relied on defense.
 In the fourth quarter, the Wildcats would break the game open with a pair of touchdowns and gave Stoops his first win in his coaching debut.

 Utah

 In their next game, Stoops and the Wildcats hosted Utah.
 The Utes came in the game ranked 17th, making it a tough test for Arizona.
 As the game fell on the third anniversary of the 9/11 terrorist attacks, there was a moment of silence before the game to commemorate the victims and honoring American soldiers fighting overseas.

-Utah would take control early and Arizona’s offense sputtered at times.
+Utah would take control early and Arizona's offense sputtered at times.
 In the end, the Utes pulled away and Stoops lost for the first time as coach.
 The Wildcats made several trips into Utah and only came up with two field goals, which was the first time since September 2003 that Arizona successfully made a field goal (which was against TCU, the last game prior to Mackovic getting fired).
-Utah would ultimately finish the year with a perfect 12-0 record.
+Utah would ultimately finish the year with a perfect 12–0 record.

 Wisconsin

 The Wildcats next faced Wisconsin.
 In a game that was delayed before halftime due to inclement weather (mostly lightning and rain), there was very little offense for both teams, perhaps as a result of the wet field.
-Arizona led 7-0 after three quarters and was pitching a shutout before the Badgers came back to take the lead in the fourth quarter.
-In the game’s final minute, the Wildcats drove into Wisconsin territory and would miss a field goal that would have potentially given them the lead.
-Instead, Arizona’s record dropped to 1-2.
+Arizona led 7–0 after three quarters and was pitching a shutout before the Badgers came back to take the lead in the fourth quarter.
+In the game's final minute, the Wildcats drove into Wisconsin territory and would miss a field goal that would have potentially given them the lead.
+Instead, Arizona's record dropped to 1–2.

 Washington State

-In their (and Stoops’) Pac-10 opener, the Wildcats hosted Washington State.
+In their (and Stoops') Pac-10 opener, the Wildcats hosted Washington State.
 After a tied first half, Arizona kicked a pair of field goals in the third quarter to lead entering the fourth.
-The Cougars would answer with a touchdown before the Wildcats answered back with their own and Arizona led 19-14 (they would miss on a two-point conversion).
-After stopping Washington State on defense, the Wildcats’ offense attempted to run out the clock late, but would lose a fumble that would lead to the Cougars having a chance.
-Washington State would find the end zone to retake the lead at 20-19 (they would also miss a two-pointer).
+The Cougars would answer with a touchdown before the Wildcats answered back with their own and Arizona led 19–14 (they would miss on a two-point conversion).
+After stopping Washington State on defense, the Wildcats' offense attempted to run out the clock late, but would lose a fumble that would lead to the Cougars having a chance.
+Washington State would find the end zone to retake the lead at 20–19 (they would also miss a two-pointer).
 Arizona had one last chance, but would gain nothing to lose another heartbreaker.